-- (i) illness or injury certified by a medical practitioner; or - (ii) the failure of the worker to register his complaint was due to the fact that he was outside Mauritius.

-(5) Where a worker has made a claim for the payment of the transition unemployment benefit and the supervising officer is satisfied that the claim is bona fide, the supervising officer shall, within 7 days of the date of the claim, notify the Ministry in the form set out in the Eighth Schedule.

-(6) The supervising officer shall, on receipt of a claim under subsection (5), pay to the worker the transition unemployment benefit to which he is entitled under subsection (3) or (4).

-(7) The transition unemployment benefit shall cease as from the end of the month in which the worker -

-- (a) becomes gainfully employed on a full-time basis for a period of at least 30 consecutive days; or - (b) reaches retirement age.

-(8) Where a worker becomes gainfully employed, he shall, within 7 days of the date of his employment, notify the supervising officer accordingly.
+- (i) illness or injury certified by a medical practitioner; or - (ii) the failure of the worker to register his complaint was due to the fact that he was outside Mauritius. - (5) Where a worker has made a claim for the payment of the transition unemployment benefit and the supervising officer is satisfied that the claim is bona fide, the supervising officer shall, within 7 days of the date of the claim, notify the Ministry in the form set out in the Eighth Schedule. - (6) The supervising officer of the Ministry responsible for the subject of social security shall, not later than 10 days after receipt of a claim under subsection (5), pay to the worker the transition unemployment benefit to which he is entitled under subsection (3) or (4). - (7) The transition unemployment benefit shall cease as from the end of the month in which the worker - (a) becomes gainfully employed on a full-time basis for a period of at least 30 consecutive days; or - (b) reaches retirement age. - (8) Where a worker becomes gainfully employed, he shall, within 7 days of the date of his employment, notify the supervising officer accordingly. - (9) The transitional unemployment benefit shall be financed in the manner specified in the Sixth Schedule.